ji-zai/personal-site/content/essays/winners.md

 title: Winners take all
 date: May 2024
 ---
-The gap between the few and the many will rise, leading to winners taking most.
+The gap between the few and the many will rise, leading to the best taking most.

 - The best creators will capture most engagement.
 - The best doctors will treat everyone.